-Everything from fireworks to thunderstorms can wreak havoc on a dog’s mental and emotional well-being.
+Based on recent data, dog anxiety is pretty common.
 A recent Pro Plan Veterinary Supplements online survey by Relevation Research found 63 percent of dog owners have pups who display some type of anxious behavior.
-About half of the respondents, 47 percent, said loud noises are the primary culprits.
+About half of those respondents (47 percent) said loud noises are the primary culprits.

 This is basically a weighted blanket your dog can wear.
 It gently applies consistent pressure to the torso, without causing discomfort.
 Put it on before a scary car ride or as a thunderstorm approaches and leave it on for up to an hour (it’s recommended you check your dog’s comfort level every hour or two).
 It’s washable, colorful and comes in many sizes.